Oriental rug: Fragments from Turkestan, Syria, Iraq, and Afghanistan

 Other fragments woven in symmetrical as well as asymmetrical knots have been found in Dura-Europos in Syria, and from the At-Tar caves in Iraq, dated to the first centuries AD.

 These rare findings demonstrate that all the skills and techniques of dyeing and carpet weaving were already known in western Asia before the first century AD.

 Fragments of pile rugs from findspots in north-eastern Afghanistan, reportedly originating from the province of Samangan, have been carbon-14 dated to a time span from the turn of the second century to the early Sasanian period.
-Among these fragments, some show depictings of animals, like various stags (sometimes arranged in a procession, recalling the design of the Pazyryk carpet) or a winged mythical creature.
+Among these fragments, some show depictings of animals, e.g. various stags (sometimes arranged in a procession, recalling the design of the Pazyryk carpet) or a winged mythical creature.
 Wool is used for warp, weft, and pile, the yarn is crudely spun, and the fragments are woven with the asymmetric knot associated with Persian and far-eastern carpets.
 Every three to five rows, pieces of unspun wool, strips of cloth and leather are woven in.
 These fragments are now in the Al-Sabah Collection in the Dar al-Athar al-Islamyya, Kuwait.